tempelaar-team/qclab-dev/README.rst

 from inside its topmost directory (where the `pyproject.toml` file is located).

-Please note that QC Lab does not enforce compatibility between the versions of its dependencies.
-If you run into issues installing it we suggest creating a fresh Python environment using `venv` or `conda` and installing QC Lab there, or ensuring compatibility of the dependencies manually.
+QC Lab doesn’t enforce third-party dependencies.
+If you hit resolver conflicts or install errors, the quickest fix is to install in a clean Python environment (via `venv` or `conda`).
+Alternatively, reconcile package versions in your existing environment until the requirements are satisfied.

 Bibliography